A topic from the subject of Crystallization in Chemistry.

 Neutron Diffraction

 Neutron diffraction is an alternative technique that employs neutrons instead of X-rays or electrons.
-It allows for the analysis of crystals containing isotopes of hydrogen.
+It allows for the analysis of crystals containing isotopes of hydrogen, particularly useful for locating light atoms.

 Types of Experiments